jkanev/treetime/README.md

 Mac users please use the Python code (see below).
 There is no executable for Mac.
 (If anybody can help building an executable for other platforms I'd be delighted.)

+### Using pip ###

+On the command line, first type "pip install PyQt5", then type "pip install TreeTime" (or "pip3 install TreeTime", depending on your installation).

 ### Using script code with Python ###

 1. If you don't have it yet, install python3